beautiful mermaid art

 Oshun, Yoruban fresh water goddess

-Mami Wata, The African mermaid goddess
+Mami Wata, information on the African mermaid goddess

-Mami Wata folk tales
+Mami Wata folk tales, some Mami Wata stories

 The New World